BIOGRAPHY / CV

 Sherri Rose, Ph.D. is an Associate Professor in the Department of Health Care Policy at Harvard Medical School and Co-Director of the Health Policy Data Science Lab.
 Broadly, her methodological research focuses on statistical machine learning.
 Within health policy, Dr. Rose currently works on fairness for risk adjustment formulas and the generalizability of computational health economics algorithms.
 She has published interdisciplinary projects across varied outlets, including Biometrics, Journal of Health Economics, Health Affairs, and New England Journal of Medicine.
 Dr. Rose is the Co-Editor of Biostatistics, and has served on several editorial boards, including as Associate Editor for the Journal of the American Statistical Association.

-Recent honors include an NIH Director's New Innovator Award to develop novel estimators for generalizability and the ISPOR Bernie J. O'Brien New Investigator Award for exceptional early career work in health economics and outcomes research.
+Recent honors include an NIH Director's New Innovator Award to develop novel estimators for generalizability, the ISPOR Bernie J. O'Brien New Investigator Award for exceptional early career work in health economics and outcomes research, and a Harvard Medical School Excellence in Mentoring Award.
 Her research has been featured in The New York Times, USA Today, and The Boston Globe.
-In 2011, she coauthored the first book on machine learning for causal inference, with a sequel text released in 2018.
-She is the former Secretary/Treasurer and current Chair-Elect of the American Statistical Association’s Biometrics Section.
+In 2011, Dr. Rose coauthored the first book on machine learning for causal inference, with a sequel text released in 2018.
+She is also the former Secretary/Treasurer and current Chair-Elect of the American Statistical Association’s Biometrics Section.

 Dr. Rose received her Ph.D. in Biostatistics from the University of California, Berkeley and a B.S. in Statistics from The George Washington University before completing an NSF Mathematical Sciences Postdoctoral Research Fellowship at Johns Hopkins University.